Increased lifespan for 3D compressible Euler flows with rotation: Introduction

 In terms of the method, our work extends works on the incompressible Euler equation \cite{Dutrif05, KLT14b, Ryo16} (see also \cite{CDGG,EW15,JW20,Tak21,Cha23}) to the compressible model, in the sense that we analyze the decay of the linearized model and apply Strichartz estimates to close the bootstrap.
 However, not only are there two distinct dispersion relations instead of one as in the incompressible model, but they are also no longer homogeneous, which requires additional efforts to fully understand the linearized dynamics.

 Several prior works have studied the lifespan of solutions to \eqref{eq:CER2} when the parameters $c,\eps$ satisfy the particular relation $c\eps\gtrsim 1$ \cite{NgoScr18, Mu}, or have investigated certain limiting systems \cite{NecTan20, Chaudh22}.
 Compared to these works, Theorem \ref{main-theorem} improves on the regularity, dependence on parameters and initial data.
 We simply require the initial data to be in $H^m, m > 5/2$, without restriction on $c$ and $\eps$.
 Even in the restricted scenarios previously considered ($c\eps \gtrsim 1, m \geq 4$ in \cite{Mu}), the exponents for Rossby number (resp. for the norm of the initital data) has been improved from $-\frac{1}{7}$ (resp. $-\frac{4}{7}$), to $-1^+$ (resp. $-2^+$).
+On the other hand, \cite{Chaudh22, NecTan20} proved that in certain singular limit of $\eps \to 0$ and for certain class of initial data, the solutions converges to two-dimensional flows.
+Although the domain in these papers is different from ours, it is interesting to compare as the results show different aspect of fast rotation.

 We note that, while analyzing the compressible \textit{Navier-Stokes} system, \cite{FujWat25} demonstrated the optimal $t^{-1}$ decay rate for one of the two dispersion relations ($\Omega$, see Section \ref{SecLin} for the definition), using perturbative methods.
+The same authors showed \cite{FujWat24} that they can obtain global solutions for {\it unit} viscosity in the fast rotation and small Mach number limit $0 \ll \eps^{-1} \ll c$.
+Obtaining global bounds independent of the viscosity remains an interesting open problem, but we also refer to \cite{Ko24} for a similar analysis of the (incompressible) Navier-Stokes Coriolis system which holds even in the inviscid limit.